 Phishing attacks prey on human psychology.
 Cybercriminals impersonate legitimate entities, often through emails, to trick employees into revealing sensitive information or clicking on malicious links.
 This can lead to unauthorized system access, financial losses, and data leaks.
 According to IBM’s 2022 Data Breach Report, 60% of organizations’ breaches led to increase in prices and it took an average of 295 days to identify and mitigate breaches resulting from phishing attacks, ranking as the third lengthiest duration.

 Educating employees about identifying phishing attempts is a powerful defense.
+Also, there are various email scam detectors available to safeguard you from phishing attacks.
 Encouraging skepticism towards unsolicited emails and providing clear guidelines on verifying sender identities can prevent successful phishing attempts.

 Data Breaches: Safeguarding Sensitive Information